buguroo/pyknow/docs/source/reference.rst

 .. note::

-   This element **only** match if the element exist.
+   This element **only** matches if the element exist.

 `PredicatePCE` a.k.a.
 P()
 +++++++++++++++++++++++++

-The match of this element is the result of apply the given callable to the fact extracted value.
+The match of this element is the result of applying the given callable to the fact-extracted value.
 If the callable returns `True` the PCE will match, in other case the PCE will not match.

 .. code-block:: python
-   :caption: Match if some fact is declared which first parameter is an instance of int
+   :caption: Match if some fact is declared whose first parameter is an instance of int

    @Rule(Fact(P(lambda x: isinstance(x, int))))
    def _():